whitneyburton/portfolios/template-markdown.md

 * [GitHub URL](https://github.com/turingschool/gear-up/blob/47b936ce64782229a4338512818b5388e0e70f8d/Growth_Mindset_Facilitator_Guide.markdown)

-I believe that growth mindset comes easy until you run into negative stimuli...which is often!
+I believe that the challenge with growth mindset comes when you run into negative stimuli...which is often!
 Growth mindeset comes naturally among the encouragement of close friends and family.
 In the real world, you have to learn how to deal with those triggers...someone tells you that you can't; you struggle to understand a concept; or you fail over and over until you begin to doubt yourself.
 In addition to fighting the instinct of self-doubt, it is important to foster an environment that promotes growth mindset.
 If an organization is all-in on growth mindset, it becomes much easier to exhibit it yourself!

 ## E: Community Participation

 ### Playing a Part

-I was quite successful at actively helping other students during the first half of the module.
-Somewhere in week 3 or 4, I fell into sink-or-swim.
-I'm always hoping to share knowledge or provide a unique perspective.
+I was successful at actively helping other students during the first half of the module.
+Somewhere in week 3 or 4, I fell into sink-or-swim mode.
+Even then, I'm always hoping to share knowledge or provide a unique perspective and I have consistently provided thoughtful and meaningful feedback to my partners.
 I am looking forward to M2 where I can have new opportunities for community participation.

 ------------------